hasibum/m2pi2025_gitproject/ms/proposal.md

 # Funding

 Information on funding for the project.
+Let's apply for MITACS funding.

 # Methods